jacobbieker/Insights/README.md

 # Insights
 A set of Python and R scripts to organize and analyze data from various sources and formats and make that data easy to access and manipulate.

 # Dependencies
 peewee >= 2.6.0, rawkit, readexif, python-instagram, tweepy, facebook, github3

 # Use
 To use these scripts, download your Facebook, LinkedIn, and Google Takeout archives and place them in the same folder as these scripts.
-Then run setup.py.
+Then run insights.py.

-#Contributions
+# Contributions
 Fork and pull request away!
 Any help is appreciated.

 # Known Issues
-Currently, setup.py does not work, you have to run scripts individually, and modify the paths to the archives yourself as well.
-That is one of the priorities at the moment.
+All the scripts that work with live data, such as Instagram, Facebook Graph API, etc. as of right now should only authenticate and do nothing else.
+In PhotoEXIF2YAML.py, RAW files still throw errors.
+For other issues, look at the Issues tab.

 # License